 We’ve all experienced it: your network may be functioning flawlessly one minute, and then everything may come to a complete stop.
 Issues with data networks, such as slow video conversations, unresponsive websites, or disconnected gadgets, can cause significant disruptions to personal and work-related activities.
 It might be difficult to begin solving these issues, especially if you don’t know where to begin.
 Thankfully, there are common causes for most network problems, so you can usually fix them yourself with a little troubleshooting expertise.
 We’ll go over some of the most common network issues in this article, along with instructions on how to fix them.

-Common Data Network Issues
+Most Common Data Network Problems in Business Environments

-1. Slow Network Speeds
+1. How to Fix Slow Network Speeds in an Office

 Slow speeds can make people angry and less productive.
 Overcrowding on the network, out-of-date hardware, and bandwidth congestion are common culprits.

-2. Intermittent Connectivity
+2. How to Troubleshoot Intermittent Network Connectivity

 Weak signals, damaged wires, or interference from other electrical devices can all cause this problem, which makes network access inconsistent.